gnembon/fabric-carpet/docs/scarpet/Full.md

 Note: Have to pass all 6 of the mentioned noise types and only these noise types for it to evaluate a biome.

 With an optional feature, it returns value for the specified attribute for that biome.
 Available and queryable features include:
-* `'top_material'`: unlocalized block representing the top surface material
+* `'top_material'`: unlocalized block representing the top surface material (1.17.1 and below only)
-* `'under_material'`: unlocalized block representing what sits below topsoil
+* `'under_material'`: unlocalized block representing what sits below topsoil (1.17.1 and below only)
 * `'category'`: the parent biome this biome is derived from.
 Possible values include:
 `'none'`, `'taiga'`, `'extreme_hills'`, `'jungle'`, `'mesa'`, `'plains'`, `'savanna'`, `'icy'`, `'the_end'`, `'beach'`, `'forest'`, `'ocean'`, `'desert'`, `'river'`,